jcjorel/clonesquad-ec2-pet-autoscaler/docs/INTERACTING.md

 		    },
 		    {
 			"Key": "aws:ec2launchtemplate:id",
-			"Value": "lt-0618fa840ca325b61"
+			"Value": "lt-00000000000000000"
 		    },
 		    {
 			"Key": "clonesquad:group-name",
 			"Value": "test"
 		    }
 		]
-	    },
-	    "InstanceId": "i-0cf5683a31b52e9c1",
-	    "LocatedInAZWithIssues": false
 	}

 **Return value:**
+	* `AvailabilityZone`: Calling instance AvailabilityZone name
+	* `LocatedInAZWithIssues`: Boolean indicating if this EC2 instance is located in an AZ signaled with issues (either manually or via the describe_availability_zones() EC2 API).
 	* `InstanceId`: Instance Id of the calling EC2 instance.
-* `LocatedInAZWithIssues`: Boolean indicating if this EC2 instance is located in an AZ signaled with issues (either manually or via the describe_availability_zones() EC2 API).
-* **"Instance"**:
-	* `AvailabilityZone`: Calling instance AvailabilityZone name
 	* `State`: Can be any of ["`pending`", "`running`", "`error`", "`bounced`", "`draining`"]
 		* `pending`, `running` value comes from describe_instance EC2 API call and response field `["State"]["Name"]`
 		* `error`is a CloneSquad specific value indicating that this instance failed to perform a critical operation requested by CloneSquad